The Power of Self-Compassion in Overcoming Anxiety

 Mindfulness vs. over-identification

 Research shows self‑compassion reduces anxiety, boosts resilience, and improves emotional regulation.
+This means that by being kind to yourself, you cultivate a stronger mental state.

 Top Self‑Compassion Exercises to Try